The show will go on - in September

 The plays to be presented include:

-According to the theater this play is about: “Married 39 years, a couple lives as though stuck in a time warp.
+According to the theater, this play’s plot is: “Married 39 years, a couple lives as though stuck in a time warp.
 No event which comes to their attention through newspapers or radio seems to affect them.
 They never get excited about anything, not even disclosures of long-held secrets.”

-According to the theater this play is about: “A dying comedian confronted by the ghost of his dead ex-partner.”
+According to the theater, this play’s plot is: “A dying comedian confronted by the ghost of his dead ex-partner.”

-According to the theater this play is about: “A mother and daughter are at loggerheads — assisted living or a caregiver?
+According to the theater, this play’s plot is: “A mother and daughter are at loggerheads — assisted living or a caregiver?
 The mother wants to stay put in her own apartment and when the daughter tries to solve the problem, her mother’s attitude is a surprise.”

-According to the theater this play is about: “A husband and wife are the only customers in a restaurant.
+According to the theater, this play’s plot is: “A husband and wife are the only customers in a restaurant.
 When the wife bursts into tears, their waitress becomes an amateur therapist.
 Her final intervention earns her a big tip.”

-According to the theater this play is about: “Rollercoasters are all about ups and downs.
+According to the theater, this play’s plot is: “Rollercoasters are all about ups and downs.
 So can be love.
 In this absurd comedy, two single riders connect at Disney World — an extraterrestrial adventure about ride-sharing gone awry.”

-According to the theater this play is about: “A husband tries to cure his wife of her depression and despair over climate change.”
+According to the theater, this play’s plot is: “A husband tries to cure his wife of her depression and despair over climate change.”

-According to the theater this play is about: “A heroine in the history of religious freedom must choose between saving herself and her family or becoming a martyr.”
+According to the theater, this play’s plot is: “A heroine in the history of religious freedom must choose between saving herself and her family or becoming a martyr.”

-According to the theater this play is about: “After a Pride parade, a young teen and an elderly woman share their recent life experiences and a ride home on the subway.”
+According to the theater, this play’s plot is: “After a Pride parade, a young teen and an elderly woman share their recent life experiences and a ride home on the subway.”

-The winner of Best Play receives a prize of $500 and runner-up receives $300.
+The winner of Best Play receives a $500 prize and the runner-up receives $300.

 Post a comment as